joostkremers/parsebib/README.md

 In order to return entries in a way that is suitable for display, `parsebib` can expand `@string` abbreviations and resolve cross-references while reading the contents of a `.bib` file.
 When `@string` abbreviations are expanded, abbreviations in field values (or `@string` definitions) are replaced with their expansion.
 In addition, the braces or double quotes around field values are removed, and multiple spaces and newlines in sequence are reduced to a single space.

 Resolving cross-references means that if an entry that has a `crossref` field, fields in the cross-referenced entry that are not already part of the cross-referencing entry are added to it.
 Both BibTeX's (rather simplistic) inheritance rule and BibLaTeX's more sophisticated inheritance schema are supported.
 It is also possible to specify a custom inheritance schema.
-Note that resolving cross-references can be done independently from resolving `@string` abbrevs, but the former generally won't make sense without the latter.

-Resolving `@string` abbrevs can be done with both the higher-level and the lower-level API.
-Resolving cross-references can only be done with the higher-level API.
-This is mainly because cross-referenced entries appear *after* cross-referencing entries in the `.bib` file, so that when an entry with a `crossref` field is read, its cross-referenced entry is not known yet, while `@string` definitions appear in the `.bib` file before they are used.
-It is possible, however, to resolve cross-references after all entries have been read.

 Expanding `@Strings` and resolving cross-references can also be done across files, if the result of parsing one file are passed when resolving the next file.
 Details are discussed below.

+Note that if you wish to resolve cross-references, it is usually also necessary to expand `@String` abbreviations, because the `crossref` field may contain such an abbreviation.
+Resolving such a cross-reference will not work unless the abbreviation is expanded.

+Another option that may be useful when parsing a `.bib` file in order to display the items to the user is the ability to select which fields are returned.
+The higher-level API functions therefore can take a list of fields to be read and included in the results.
+Fields not in this list are ignored, except for the `=key=` and `=type=` fields, which are always included.

+If you use this option and also want to resolve cross-references, you need to include the `crossref` field in the list of requested fields.
+Without it, `parsebib` is not able to determine which entries cross-reference another entry and no cross-references will be resolved.
+Also note that cross-referencing may add fields to an entry that are not on the list of requested fields.
+For example, in `biblatex`, the `booktitle` field of an `InBook` entry is linked to the `title` field of the cross-referenced `Book` entry.
+In such a case, if `title` is on the list  of requested fields, the `booktitle` field is added to the cross-referencing entry, even if `booktitle` is not on the list of requested fields.

 ### Higher-level API ###